'Wolf-like' creature puzzles US experts

 After inspecting the creature, they said they doubt it's a wolf as its teeth were too short, front paws abnormally small and claws too large.

-Bizarre theories have circulated online that it could be a werewolf, a starving grizzly cub or a relative of Bigfoot.
+Bizarre theories have circulated online that it could be a werewolf, a young grizzly bear or a relative of Bigfoot.

 In a news release, the Montana Department of Fish, Wildlife, and Parks (FWP) said it was a "young, non-lactating female and a canid, a member of the dog family that includes dogs, foxes, coyotes and wolves".